codechenx/tv/README.md

 # Usage

-Usage: tv [--sep SEP] [--ss SS] [--h H] FILENAME
+Usage: tv [--sep SEP] [--ss SS] [--h H] [--t] FILENAME

 Positional arguments:
   FILENAME

 Options:
   --sep SEP, -s SEP      split symbol

-  --ss SS                 skip line with prefix of symbol
+  --ss SS                skip line with prefix of symbol --h H                   -1, no column name and row name; 0, use first row as row name; 1, use first column as column name; 2, use firt column as column name and first row as row name

-  --h H                   -1 for neither of ColumnName and RowName 0 for only ColumnName, 1 for only RowName, 2 for both of ColumnName and RowName

-  --help, -h             display this help and exit

-  --version              display version and exit
+  --t                    transpose and view data --help, -h             display this help and exit --version              display version and exit